mailchain/goreleaser-xcgo/README.md

 # goreleaser-xcgo

-Docker container to do cross compilation for mailchain
+Docker container to do cross compilation (linux, windows, OSX) of go packages including support for cgo.
+Created for [Mailchain](https://github.com/mailchain/mailchain) can be used with any go project.